Privacy Policy

 If applicable

-• Chrome Extension: Only access selected content when you actively operate; tokens and preferences stored locally; unselected documents are not read.
+• Chrome Extension: Only accesses selected content when you actively operate; tokens and preferences stored locally; unselected documents are not read.

-• Teacher/Admin Dashboard: Only authorized personnel within the same workspace/course can access interaction records and learning history; retention period and export/deletion can be configured.
+• Dashboard: Only authorized personnel within the same workspace can access conversation records and analytics.
+Data can be deleted directly on the platform.

-Version Note: This document is a general-purpose template.
-If you have custom agreements (such as DPA, SCC, data residency terms, industry regulations), those documents take precedence, and key parameters (retention period, data scope, training consent, residency location) should be configured consistently in the dashboard or contract appendix.
+If you have custom agreements (such as DPA, SCC, data residency terms, industry regulations), those documents take precedence.